eantlion/0160421_app_example/README.md

 	createdb teacherdb

 	createuser -P --interactive
-you will receive 6 prompts:
+You will receive 6 prompts:

-username, password, and confirm password are up to you the last 3 just enter 'n'
+username, password, and confirm password are up to you, the last 3 just enter 'n'

 	psql